 We have an anti-bullying noticeboard for the school hall.
 If you are a child you will be able to see who we are so you can come and speak to us.

-Policies we have written with children and parents
+Policies we have written with children and parents are attached below and updated annually.

 This year Mr Riordan has led refresher anti-bullying training for all school staff and regularly meets with the lunchtime supervisors